matthewzar/Public-Portfolio/README.md

 Some client reviews:
  > Absolutely brilliant coder.. very insightful...
 Extremely rapid and high quality implementation of the task.
 Excellent communication and provided excellent documentation as well.

+ > Above and beyond!
+Matthew is very enthusiastic about his work and has brought some much appreciated insight to a relatively complex project.

  > Perfect as always.

- > Matthew did a great job as always.
-Highly recommended.
-Will continue to work with him.

 #### [Chegg](https://www.chegg.com/tutors/online-tutors/Matthew-F-05446/)
 Chegg offers a variety of academic services.
 I personally contribute via both live video tutoring, and written lessons.
 In my experience, being able to teach a live lesson (at a moment's notice) requires both an advanced level of topical expertise, and the ability to communicate **clearly** - poor communication leads to confused students.